 1) What Is Cholesterol?

 Cholesterol is a waxy, fat-like substance that occurs naturally in the body and is made by the liver.
 Cholesterol is also present in foods we eat.
 People need cholesterol for the body to function normally.
-Cholesterol is present in the cell walls or membranes everywhere in the body, including the brain, nerves, muscles, skin, liver, intestines, and heart.
+Cholesterol is present in membranes (walls) of every cell in the body, including the brain, nerves, muscles, skin, liver, intestines, and heart.

 2) Why Should I Be Concerned About Cholesterol?

 Too much cholesterol in your body means that you have an increased risk of getting cardiovascular diseases such as heart disease.
 If you have too much cholesterol in your body, the cholesterol can build up on the walls of the arteries that carry blood to your heart.
 This buildup, which occurs over time, causes less blood and oxygen to get to your heart.
 This can cause chest pain and heart attacks.
 Too much cholesterol can also increase your risk of stroke.

 3) What's the Difference Between "Good" and "Bad" Cholesterol?

 HDL (high density lipoprotein) cholesterol is known as "good" cholesterol.
 HDL takes the "bad," LDL (low density lipoprotein) cholesterol out of your blood and keeps it from building up in your arteries.
 LDL cholesterol is known as bad cholesterol because it leads to the development and build up of plaque on the walls of your arteries and increase your chances of getting cardiovascular disease.
 When being tested for cholesterol, make sure you get numbers of total cholesterol, HDL cholesterol and LDL cholesterol.

 4) How Much Cholesterol Is Too Much?

-Doctors recommend your cholesterol stay below 200 mg/dL.
+Doctors recommend your total cholesterol stay below 200 mg/dL.
 Here is the breakdown: